-(k) Employee Benefits
+(j) Employee Benefits

 Provision is made for the company's liability for employee benefits arising from services rendered by employees to balance date.
 Employee benefits that are expected to be settled within one year have been measured at the amounts expected to be paid when the liability is settled, plus related on-costs.
 Employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.
-Those cash flows are discounted using market yields on national government bonds with terms to maturity that match the expected timing of cash flows.
+Those cash flows are discounted using market yields on high quality bonds that have maturity dates that match the expected timing of cash flows.